-This whitepaper provides a general overview of the evolving landscape of Artificial Intelligence (AI) U.S. based regulations at the federal and state levels, with a particular focus on the healthcare industry.
+This whitepaper provides practical guidance for healthcare compliance organizations, particularly in smaller multi-system hospital settings with limited IT resources, to navigate the evolving landscape of Artificial Intelligence (AI) U.S. based regulations at the federal and state levels, with a particular focus on the healthcare industry.
 As AI continues to transform healthcare operations, compliance programs, and internal audit groups, understanding the legal framework surrounding its use is critical.